Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Matrix model

-In \cite{Prekrat:2020ptq} we presented a simple argument that, due to diagonality, curvature acts as a quasi-mass term and should shift transition lines proportionally to the $c_r$ by $\delta \widetilde{c}_2$ relative to the $R$-off case:
+In \cite{Prekrat:2020ptq} we presented a simple argument that, due to diagonality, curvature acts as a quasi-mass term and should shift transition lines by $\delta c_2$ relative to the $R$-off case.
+The shift $\delta c_2$ is proportional to the $c_r$, and their ratio is bounded by:

 We previously demonstrated this by numerical simulation at a token value of quartic coupling and with the absent kinetic term; here, we expose this effect in full in FIG. \ref{diagrams}.
 Similar shifting is in the meantime also reported on the fuzzy sphere after adding a modification to the kinetic term \cite{Subjakova:2020shi}.
-The detailed analysis of the curvature's effects on the phase diagram is ongoing and will be presented elsewhere, while here we concentrate only on the aspects relevant to the position of the triple point.
+The detailed analysis of the curvature's effects on the phase diagram is ongoing.
+It will be presented elsewhere, while here we concentrate only on the aspects relevant to the position of the triple point.

-We wish to simultaneously inspect two finite limits of our matrix model, which zoom-in on different portions of the phase diagram:
+We wish to simultaneously inspect two finite limits of our matrix model, which zoom-in on different portions of the parameter space: